 As a temporary resident of Arizona, I had grand plans for hiking the famed Bright Angel Trail and camping at the bottom of the Grand Canyon this summer.
 I submitted my request for a backcountry camping permit in February, pleased as punch that I was planning a trip five months in advance.
 Then came the rejection letter from the National Park Service.

 I turned my sights to Havasu Falls, a 22-mile round-trip hike, but its lodging and hiking permits were booked until November.
-The West Rim Skywalk was an option, albeit an expensive one at more than $40 per person—not including the actual Skywalk.
+The West Rim Skywalk was an option, albeit an expensive one at more than $56 per person—$82 when including the actual Skywalk.
 Even the Grand Canyon Lodge on the less-visited North Rim fills up early; I watched my room reservation get snagged by someone who could clearly type their credit card number faster than me.